What Documents Do I File for Workers' Compensation in Indiana?

 An Overview of the Paperwork

-To file for workers’ compensation in Indiana, you need to make sure that all of your documents, records and paperwork are in proper order.
+To file for workers’ compensation in the state of Indiana, you need to make sure that all of your documents, records and paperwork are in proper order.
 There are three key types of documents that you must obtain and submit:

-- Medical Records: Injured employees require immediate medical attention.
-In Indiana, you cannot obtain workers’ compensation benefits without first seeing a doctor; no medical records, no benefits.
+- Medical Records: Injured employees require immediate medical treatment.
+Under Indiana law, you cannot obtain workers’ compensation benefits without first seeing a medical provider; no medical records, no benefits.
 It is best to find a doctor who has treated injured workers in the past, as, without well-organized medical records, it will be far more difficult to pursue full and fair workers’ comp benefits.

 - Additional Workers’ Comp Forms: Indiana workers’ comp claims vary widely from case to case.
 Some injured workers may be able to obtain their benefits relatively easily, while, in other cases, additional workers’ comp forms may need to be filed to get a claim resolved.
 You may be required to ask for a wider review of your claim to get the maximum available compensation.